kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_Android_Metadata.md

 weight: 400
 ---

-Playkit SDK provides convinient methods to receive Metadata from HLS and DASH sources.
+The Player SDK provides a convenient method for receiving metadata from HLS and DASH sources.
-Following article will explain how to do that and show list of all available metadata types.
-The working code sample you can find [here] (https://github.com/kaltura/playkit-android-samples/tree/master/MetadataSample).
+Following article explains how to do get this metadata and provides a list of all available metadata types.
+You can find a working code sample [here](https://github.com/kaltura/playkit-android-samples/tree/master/MetadataSample).

 ### Step by step.